 Beware of packaged products labeled “stevia”.
 These products, often found in supermarkets, are usually made of white tablets or white powder.
 They contain very little stevioside, the essence of stevia, as little as one percent or less.
 They are usually adulterated with maltitol, xylitol, or erythritol.
 To verify this, read the label.
 If the print is too small to read, then bring a magnifying glass to read the label.

 These fermented “sugar alcohols” alter the taste of genuine stevia.
-They can leave a bitter after-taste to some people.
-Of course, there is no dispute about taste.
-You and I can never know what the other tastes except to listen to how it is described.
+They can leave a bitter after-taste to some people, though tastes are individual.
 There is no need to adulterate stevia with these processed, fermented substitutes.
 If you are not sure, then do your own comparison.
 Pure stevia is available in the form of dried leaves or a pure extract with more than ninety percent steviosides.
 Pure stevia has no after-taste for anybody I have asked.

 Do your own research

-Stevia requires a subtropical climate.
+Growing stevia requires a subtropical climate.
 Stevia is cultivated in Spain, Italy, and Greece.
 It also grows in Brazil, Argentina, Thailand, and elsewhere.
 Again, the origin is Paraguay, where the Guarani tribe has used it for thousands of years to sweeten their maté drink.
 The Japanese food processing industry has used stevia for more than forty years.
-There is less obesity in Japan.
-Could stevia be a factor?

-Genuine stevia may have other advantages for your health, beyond substituting for sugar.
+Genuine stevia may have other advantages for your health, even against infections.
 Dr. Jan Geuns, now retired from the Catholic University of Leuven, Belgium, researched stevia in detail.
 There is more and more research into stevia.
 Again, do your own research, or at least verify the published research, before you become too excited about it.
 Beware that genuine, pure stevia has very strong commercial rivals.

-Why not cut sugar for a week, substitute pure stevia in your coffee, tea, or baked products, and then see how you feel?
+Why not cut sugar for a week, substitute pure stevia in your coffee, tea, beverages, and baked products, and then see how you feel?
 If you crave sugar, drink more water, use more stevia, and eat sweet fruit, such as apples, pears, or bananas.
 Carrots and red beets are also naturally sweet.
-These fruits and vegetables contain sugar, but you can excrete it without depleting yourself of water-soluble minerals and vitamins.
+These fruits and vegetables contain sugar, but also minerals and vitamins.

 Sometimes, when you think you are hungry, you are really thirsty.